nicgen/checkpoint-trainer/README.md

 ## Attribution

 Thanks to RAFTANDJANI DJIHADI aka Rafta for the idea and part of the code.
-All the exercises proposed are attributed to [01Edu](https://github.com/01-edu/public).
+All the exercises and subjects proposed belong to [01Edu](https://github.com/01-edu/public).